London Street Commune: Eviction

+The Daily Mirror reported on 18 September 1969 that a High Court Judge had ordered that 144 Piccadilly be returned to the "Amalgamated West End Development and Property Trust".
+In response to the court order Dr John declared the London Street Commune would violently resist, and they barricaded the building.
+John publicly declared "We shall use as much force and violence as is needed to stay in the building".

+Skirmishes between the squatters and those outside the building broke out over the following days.
+Things escalated when the squatters discovered some brightly coloured plastic boules in the basement of the building.
+After filling them with water, the squatters hurled them at their opponents.
+In the aftermath, rumours began circulating in the press that petrol bombs were being created and would be soon introduced into the situation.

-After six days, the eviction came swiftly on 21 September 1969.
-Commanding police officer Chief Inspector Michael Rowling told the occupants that a woman was giving birth and needed assistance, so they lowered the drawbridge and then 200 police swarmed in.
+On 21 September 1969 Commanding police officer Chief Inspector Michael Rowling told the occupants that a woman was giving birth and needed assistance, so the Commune lowered the drawbridge to allow access.
+It was at that point Rowling ordered his force to storm the building and 200 police swarmed in.
 The operation took just three minutes to clear the building.

 Almost 100 people were arrested during the eviction, most were immediately released again the same day.

 Aftermath

 The next day, mainstream the press reported as follows: Daily Mirror - Fall of Hippy Castle; The Times - Squatters ousted by police commando; Daily Telegraph - Police rout Piccadilly Hippies.
+In a 2019 retrospective article, the BBC described newspaper coverage of the squat as "negative and sensationalist", with reporters contributing to the event becoming a media circus.

-The police had performed an illegal eviction since they had no possession order.
+The London Street Commune argued that the police had performed an illegal eviction since they had no possession order.

 Property developer Ronald Lyon was so impressed with the police action that he went to West End Central police station and donated £1000.

+Days after the Piccadilly eviction, Sid Rawle was invited to a talk with John Lennon and Yoko Ono, who subsequently offered him the use of Dorinish, an island off the coast of County Mayo in the Republic of Ireland which Lennon had purchased in 1967.
+Rawle and a few dozen hippies, many of whom had been involved in Hippydilly, would camp on Dorinish for a few years before the project was abandoned.

 The building stood empty for three years and then was demolished despite its listed status.
 It is now the site of the InterContinental London Park Lane hotel.